atomicptr/blogging/README.md

 # Blogging

-Minimal blog extension that makes use of TYPO3s core concepts and elements.
+Minimal blog extension that makes use of TYPO3s core elements.

 ## Grab from TER